 The InverseGamma distribution is also the conjugate prior here, which facilitates convergence.

 Two pilot chains were run, and the Raftery-Lewis diagnostic [20] used to estimate a minimum chain length to convergence of ~70,000.
 We then ran two chains with burn-in of 100,000 and sample length of 100,000 each, thinned by 10, for final sample size of 10,000 per chain.
-Chain starting values (with different random seeds) were set from the model in Section 5.
 Convergence was assessed by visual inspection of trace plots, density plots, and autocorrelation plots, and all parameters passed the Gelman-Rubin diagnostic [21] (multivariate potential scale reduction factor < 1.05).